Chris Hope (American football): Pittsburgh Steelers

-Chris Hope was drafted in the third round number 94th overall by the Pittsburgh Steelers for the 2002 season.
+Hope was selected in the third round number 94th overall by the Pittsburgh Steelers for the 2002 season.
 He started out the 2002 season on special teams and became a strong special teams player.
 In an October 27 game against the Baltimore Ravens he caused a fumble on a second quarter kickoff that led to a touchdown.
 He got to play his first extensive game on November 24, 2002, against Cincinnati due to injuries in the Steelers secondary picking up three tackles and one special teams tackle.
 The 2003 season was not much different from his first.
-Chris Hope played mainly special teams.
+Hope played mainly special teams.

 In an October 26, 2003, game against St. Louis he delivered a crushing block to free Antwaan Randle El to return a punt 84 yards.
 In 2004, Hope became the starting free safety for the Pittsburgh Steelers.
 Chris Hope would pick up 58 tackles forcing one fumble, four pass deflections, and intercept one pass with a return of 41 yards.
-In 2005 Chris Hope would once again start as Free Safety for the Pittsburgh Steelers.
-He had 69 tackles forcing one fumble, and he picked off 3 passes with a total of 60 return yards.
-Chris Hope was one of the many who helped the Pittsburgh Steelers reach and win Super Bowl XL.
+In 2005, Hope would once again start as free safety for the Pittsburgh Steelers.
+He had 69 tackles forcing one fumble, and he picked off three passes with a total of 60 return yards.
+Hope was one of the many who helped the Pittsburgh Steelers reach and win Super Bowl XL.